TSE:NPI

 Northland Power Inc is a Canadian stock, trading under the symbol NPI.TO (previously NPI-T on Stockchase) on the Toronto Stock Exchange (NPI-CT).
 It is usually referred to as TSX:NPI or NPI.TO

-In the last year, 21 stock analysts published opinions about NPI.TO (previously NPI-T on Stockchase).
-13 analysts recommended to BUY the stock.
-6 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 24 stock analysts issued a Buy, Sell, or Hold rating on NPI.TO (previously NPI-T on Stockchase).
+16 analysts recommended to BUY and 6 analysts recommended to SELL the stock.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for Northland Power Inc.

-Northland Power Inc was recommended as a Top Pick by Jerome Hass on 2025-11-14.
+Northland Power Inc was recommended as a Top Pick by Rebecca Teltscher on 2026-08-06.
 Read the latest stock experts ratings for Northland Power Inc.

-21 stock analysts on Stockchase covered Northland Power Inc in the last year.
-It is a trending stock that is worth watching.
+Northland Power Inc is followed by 631 investors on Stockchase and is a trending stock that is worth watching.